-If you are in hurry to start the cutting an order and start cutting without checking pre-requisites for cutting process, you might fall into the trap.
-Having fabric in store is not enough to go for bulk cutting.
+If you are in a hurry to start the cutting order and start cutting without checking pre-requisites for the cutting process, you might fall into the trap.
+Having the fabric in a store is not enough to go for bulk cutting.
 You must have approvals on few important things prior to layering the fabric on the cutting table and cutting the lay.
 If you cut fabric without approvals and unfortunately if something goes wrong in production (or shipment) due to cutting mistakes you will be responsible for that.
-Other than that if fabric is not approved or if you use incorrect patterns for the bulk cutting, cuttings can’t be used for stitching quality garment.
-PP sample approval and PP meeting is must be done prior to bulk cutting.
+Other than that if the fabric is not approved or if you use incorrect patterns for the bulk cutting, cuttings can’t be used for stitching quality garment.
+PP sample approval and PP meeting are must be done prior to bulk cutting.

-To avoid the risk of making mistakes in bulk production you must consider checking following things.
+To avoid the risk of making mistakes in bulk production you must consider checking the following things.

 1. Approved production pattern

-Pattern that is made for proto sample is gone through multiple modifications in sample development process and finally pattern is set after size set sample approval.
+A pattern that is made for a proto sample is gone through multiple modifications in the sample development process and finally, the pattern is set after size set sample approval.
 Pattern master may need to modify the pattern further if there is shrinkage in fabrics.
 Shrinkage is added to the production pattern so that you get washed garment with right measurement.
 Normally pattern master sealed the production pattern with comments.

 So always use sealed and approved patterns.